creekfm/stream-server/README.md

 stream-server
 =============

-Builds an audio stream server out a plain Ubuntu 14.04 server
+Build an Icecast stream server out of a stock Ubuntu 14.04 server.